severalnines/docs/user-guide/mysql/backup.rst

 NDB backup (MySQL Cluster)
 ..........................

-NDB backup triggers 'START BACKUP' command on management node and perform mysqldump on each of the SQL nodes subsequently.
+NDB backup triggers ``START BACKUP`` command on management node and perform mysqldump on each of the SQL nodes subsequently.
 These backup files will be created and streamed to ClusterControl node based on *ClusterControl > Settings > Backup > Backup Directory* location.

 Reports
 ```````